iZooGooD/Images-to-Pdf-java/README.md

 It take the following paramters:-

-1.String folderPath - path of the folder where your images are 2.String destFileName - the output file name without .pdf extension 3.boolean shufflingImages - Mode
+1. String folderPath - path of the folder where your images are
+2. String destFileName - the output file name without .pdf extension
+3. boolean shufflingImages - Mode
-4.String imageExtension - extension of your images eg:- ".jpeg"
+4. String imageExtension - extension of your images eg:- ".jpeg"